FedericoElles/express-all-inclusiv/README.md

 # All-Inclusiv
-Express Middleware for Mobile Apps to be used by very lazy people
+Experimental Express Middleware for Mobile HTML5 Apps to be used by very lazy people.

 #Usage

+*DO NOT USE IT YET*

 Install module